-- SEO Blogs — SEO blogs (also known as SEO articles) are one of the easiest ways to increase your website traffic.
+- SEO blog posts — SEO blog posts (also known as SEO articles) are one of the easiest ways to increase your website traffic.
 They drive SEO, fuel social media marketing campaigns and are a good way to introduce people to your brand.
 Blogs give people a reason to visit your website, and once readers are there they tend to click around a little.
 In a directly indirect way, blogs drive sales.

-- Mini blogs — These are the same as regular blogs, only e-mailed to the client as a Word file.
-Most of our clients have us post the blogs directly to their websites (we include relevant tags/categorization, social bookmarking and other extras), which saves them time and costs them more money.
+- Mini blog posts — These are the same as regular blog posts, only e-mailed to the client as a Word file.
+Most of our clients have us post the posts directly to their websites (we include relevant tags/categorization, social bookmarking and other extras), which saves them time and costs them more money.
 Choosing the mini blog option takes the client a little more time, but saves them some cash.
 Toe-may-toe, toe-mah-toe.

-- Linkbait articles — These are like standard SEO blogs, only twice the length and hyped up on awesome.
+- Linkbait articles — These are like standard SEO blog posts, only twice the length and hyped up on awesome.
 Designed to go viral, linkbait articles tend to be provocative in one way or another.
 There's a huge amount of effort and talent involved in writing linkbait articles, but the traffic payoff is often worth the per-word rate.
-For instance, we once wrote a political linkbait article bashing Christine O'Donnell…from the viewpoint of a Real Sex Doll named MargauxElise (we created the Margaux campaign to drive traffic to ParisIntimates, our adult e-tail client).
-Not surprisingly — I mean, who doesn't want to follow a witty sex doll on Twitter — it was a huge hit.
-Fark picked up the article, and more than 10,000 people saw the page on our client's website.
-Even though it was written last November, the linkbait continues to send traffic.

 So, how much does all this web content writing cost?
 It's hard to say, because most companies don't advertise their prices.
 Here's what we were able to find out, though: